trumpiter-max/Proactive-cyber-defence/Network/Chapter-9-Fighting-a-Slow-Network.md

 - The TCP Sliding Window in Practice

-### Learning from TCP Error-Control and Flow-Control Packets
+## Learning from TCP Error-Control and Flow-Control Packets

 - Some notes to keep in mind when troubleshooting latency issues:
   - Retransmission packets
   - Duplicate ACK packets
   - Zero window and keep-alive packets

-### Locating the Source of High Latency
+## Locating the Source of High Latency

-- In cases that the slowness s doesn’t show the common symptoms of TCP retransmissions or duplicate ACKs, we need another technique to locate the source of the high latency
+- In cases that the slowness doesn’t show the common symptoms of TCP retransmissions or duplicate ACKs, we need another technique to locate the source of the high latency:
+    - Examine the initial connection handshake and the first couple of packets that follow it.

+- Normal Communications

+- Slow Communications:
+  - Wire Latency
+  - Client Latency
+  - Server Latency

+- Latency Locating Framework

+## Netwwork Baselining

+- Site Baseline
+- Host Baseline
+- Application Baseline

+- Additional Notes